 Patricia ("Patty") L. Watkins has served as a member of our Board since January 2022.
 Ms. Watkins has been a Managing Partner of M.O.R.E.
 SALES Advisors, a sales and marketing advisory firm providing services to technology firms since 2019.
-In 2019, she served as the Vice President of Sales for the Americas and Europe, and for Conversational AI, SaaS, Software and Services for Avaamo, Inc. From 2017 to 2019, she served as Vice President of Sales for Genesys, Inc., a provider of cloud and on-premise customer engagement solutions, she served as VP of Sales for Motionloft, a provider of sensor and analytics solutions in 2017, and from 2015 to 2016, she served SA Global Vice President of Sales for Internap Holding LLC, a global provider of infrastructure solutions.
+In 2019, she served as the Vice President of Sales for the Americas and Europe, and for Conversational AI, SaaS, Software and Services for Avaamo, Inc. From 2017 to 2019, she served as Vice President of Sales for Internap Holding LLC, a global provider of infrastructure solutions.
 She possesses over 20 years of experience in senior executive roles in the global technology sector, including at HP, AT&T and Teradata, with a background that expands hardware, software, SaaS, Cloud, customer experience, data analytics, machine learning and artificial intelligence.
-Ms. Watkins has been a Managing Partner of M.O.R.E.
-SALES Advisors, a sales and marketing advisory firm providing services to exchange and marketing advisory firm providing services to exchange and marketing advisory firm providing services to exchange and marketing advisory firm provider of M.O.R.E.
-SALES Advisors, as ales and marketing advisory firm providing services to exchange and marketing advisory firm provider of M.O.R.E.
-Sales for Motionloft, a provider of Sales for Motion
+Ms. Watkins holds a BBA from the University of Texas, in Austin (with honors), and an MBA from Santa Clara University where she was a member of Beta Gamma Sigma, the International Business Honor Society.
+We believe Ms. Watkins is qualified to serve on our Board due to her extensive technology and software experience.